 Rabbits are one critter that can easily decimate your hostas if you don’t take steps to get rid of them and keep them away from your hostas.
 You’ll find rabbits all over the United States, and they’re a pest species that can quickly take over your flower beds or vegetable patches.

 I know I was extremely frustrated when I’d wake up in the morning, go outside, and see my hostas eaten to the ground.
-I decided that I was going to put a stop to it, so I started experimenting and seeing which avenues worked best to keep the rabbits out, and I want to share my tips with you.
-If you’re curious, take a look at my guide.
+I decided I was going to put a stop to it, so I started experimenting and seeing which avenues worked best to keep the rabbits out, and I want to share my tips with you.
+If you’re curious, keep reading my guide.

 Do Rabbits Eat Hostas?